 Maasai Mara

 This is the most famous first answer for a reason.
 It offers strong wildlife expectations and fits many classic first-safari plans.
+For travellers who want a clean introduction to Kenya safari travel, it usually makes the route much easier to explain and book.

 Other park combinations

 Longer trips can combine different ecosystems, but the route needs to stay realistic.
 More parks do not automatically mean a better safari.
+The extra movement only pays off if the contrast is strong enough to justify the time and budget.

 How Much Does a Kenya Safari Cost?

 Safari costs are shaped mainly by lodge level, season, park access, and whether you are flying internally or using overland transfers.
 A cheaper safari can still be excellent, but only if the route is not built on exhausting compromises.
+Good value comes from realistic structure, not only from cutting the headline price.

 Best Time for a Kenya Safari

 The best time depends on wildlife expectations, park conditions, and how much crowd pressure you want to accept.
 Kenya is one of those destinations where timing changes the overall value of the trip significantly.
+Season is part of the safari design, not a final technical detail.

 How Many Days Do You Need?

 For many travellers, five to seven days is enough for a focused first safari.
 Longer trips support multiple parks or added coast or city time, but the wildlife core does not need to be oversized to be memorable.
+A tighter safari often feels stronger than a longer one with too much movement.

 Common Kenya Safari Mistakes